-- 1. The Certification Compliance Report (CCR) is written by the site surveyor and submitted to ACE staff for initial review ten calendar days after the site survey. - 2.
+- 1. The Certification Compliance Report (CCR) is written by the site surveyor and submitted to ACE staff for initial review ten calendar days after the site survey.
+Extended timeframe may be needed based on site visit scheduling. - 2.
 The CCR is finalized by ACE staff and sent to the Program Steering Group member for final review within seven calendar days. - 3.
 The final CCR is sent to the practice with instructions for submitting a Certification Action Plan if there are any outstanding requirements.
 The Certification Action Plan is sent by the practice to ACE staff within thirty calendar days from the day the final CCR is received. - 4.
 The Certification Action Plan will be reviewed by ACE staff for clarity, accuracy, and acceptable timeline for Certification. - 5.
 The practice will work on the requirements and submit any corresponding documentation to demonstrate compliance with all previously unmet standards within 120 calendar days of receiving the final CCR.
-ACE staff are available for weekly check-ins for program practices throughout this period. - 6.
+ACE staff are available for weekly check-ins for program practices throughout this period.
+The practice may have up to a year (12 months) to complete compliance documentation and achieve certification within 15 months of its application with ACE approval. - 6.
 Once all required documentation has been submitted, it will be summarized for completeness and accuracy, as specified in the CCR, and sent to the original Program Steering Group member for final review and approval within seven calendar days. - 7.
 When the Program Steering Group member approves the document submission, the practice will be notified of their Certification award.